-Job Name: Job #: Date:

-Superintendent: Safety Officer:

-Subcontractor: Safety Officer:

-Plan Prepared By: Date Prepared:

-Hazardous Product: Klean Strip Green Denatured Alcohol, 1 gallon quan itity in a can

-Product Trade Name: Klean Strip Green Manufacturer: Klean Strip Listed as #: 4

-Activity or Operation Chemical Hazards Prevention or Corrective Action Poison Do not ingest (eat or swallow) this product Keep product in original container clearly marked or in a secondary container clearly labeled as POISON Vapors are Harmful Use only in a well-ventilated area with a cross current of air away from people.
+Job Name: Job #: Date: Superintendent: Safety Officer: Subcontractor: Safety Officer: Plan Prepared By: Date Prepared: Hazardous Product: Klean Strip Gre een Denatured Alcohol, 1 gallon quan tity in a can Product Trade Name: Klean Strip (Green Manufacturer: Klean Strip Listed as #:4 Activity or Ope ration Chemical Hazards Prevention or Corrective Action Surface Prep Cleaning Poison Do not ingest (eat or swallow) this product Keep product in original container clearly marked or in a secondary container clearly labeled as POISON Vapors are Harmful Use only in a well-ventilated area with a cross current of air away from people.
 If ventilation is not possible, use an approved respirator - a dust mask is not adequate.
 Check with the Respirator Program Administrator.
-Keep the lid on the can when not dispensing Surface Prep Cleaning Eye Irritant Contain splashing Wear safety glasses, goggles, and possibly face shield as the use dictates to prevent product from entering the eyes.
-Do not wear contact lenses while using this product Fire Hazard Use only in an area that is free from sparks or open flame Static charge can also ignite the vapors Dispose of rags in a fire safe container Use a Flammable Liquids Dispenser for wetting cleaning rags Keep the lid on the container Hazard to the Skin Use only impermeable gloves to protect the hands Wash skin promptly if exposed to the product Remove any clothing that has absorbed the product to keep the product off the skin
+Keep the lid on the can when not dispensing Eye Irritant Contain splashing Wear safety glasses, goggles, and possibly face shield as the use dictates to prevent product from entering the eyes.
+Do not wear contact lenses while using this product Fire Hazard Use only Static ch Dispose Use a Fl in an area that is free from spar narge can also ignite the vapors of rags in a fire safe container lammable Liquids Dispenser for vertical on the container rks or open flame Hazard to the Skin 2.
+Wash sk r impermeable gloves to protect to kin promptly if exposed to the pro any clothing that has absorbed to